webirr/moodle-paygw_webirr/examples/moodle-checkout-site/README.md

 This Docker example runs a real Moodle site with the WeBirr payment gateway plugin mounted from this repository.

-The opener shows the shared WeBirr course-catalog checkout story used across the checkout examples: course selection, checkout review, WeBirr Payment Code display, and payment confirmation.
+The opener shows this repository's course-catalog checkout story: course selection, checkout review, WeBirr Payment Code display, and payment confirmation.
 The screenshots below show the actual Moodle plugin running inside Moodle's payment subsystem.

 The example uses the actual plugin source: